Introduction / History

 The Thathera are Hindus living in northern India.
 They manufacture metal household utensils.
 The Thathera say they are descended from the Haihay kings which was a very old Hindu dynasty.

 The Thathera have clans that are Rajput.
 They are called Rajputs.
 In Uttarh Pradesh most of them live in the regions of Lalitpur,Jalaun, Allahabad, Lucknow, Mirzapur, Banda and Kanpur.
 In Bihar they live in the regions of Patna, Nalanda, Begusarai, Bhagalpur, Gaya, Muzaffarpur, Mungur and Nawada.
-The Thathera in Bihar are in many different Exogamous clans.
+The Thathera in Bihar are in many different exogamous clans.
+This means marriage partners are chosen from clans other than their own.

 What are Their Lives Like?